pywbem/pywbemtools/docs/pywbemcli/commands.rst

     root/cimv2                     CIM                     1382  2.41.0     Experimental
                                    PG                        20  2.12.0

-This report tells more about each :ref:`schema` in that it reports that there are classes in the root/cimv2 namespace 'CIM' schema that are experimental indicating that the CIM schema used was the Version 2.41.0, experimental CIM schema.
+This report tells more about each :term:`schema` in that it reports that there are classes in the ``root/cimv2`` namespace 'CIM' schema that are experimental indicating that the :term:`CIM Schema` used was the Version 2.41.0, experimental :term:`CIM Schema`.

 See :ref:`pywbemcli server remove-mof --help` for the exact help output of the command.